JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Cest_Important.md

 </figure>

 > “_Jesus does not require his disciples to believe in him but rather to believe with him, believe in the reality of the love of God and in full confidence accept the security of the assurance of sonship with the heavenly Father.
 The Master desires that all his followers should fully share his transcendent faith.
 Jesus most touchingly challenged his followers, not only to believe what he believed, but also to believe as he believed.
-This is the full significance of his one supreme requirement, ‘Follow me.’_” [UB 196:0.13](/en/The_Urantia_Book/196#p0_13)
+This is the full significance of his one supreme requirement, ‘Follow me.’_” <a id="a33_514"></a>[UB 196:0.13](/en/The_Urantia_Book/196#p0_13)

 For those who aspire to attempt the task set on p.
 43, “The religious challenge of this age is to those far-seeing men and women of spiritual insight who will dare to construct a new and appealing philosophy of living. . . (that) will attract all that is good in the mind of man and challenge the best in the human soul,” this statement that Jesus does not require us to believe in him but rather to believe with him is of the utmost significance.